-Prior to adoption of the 6th Cycle Housing Element, the Planning Commission held a noticed public hearing on June 2023[insert date].
-Notice of the public hearing was published in the [Sacramento Valley Mirror], posted at the Planning and Community Development Services Agency and at the Board of Supervisors Chambers, posted on the County's website, and sent to the housing stakeholder organizations identified above.
-The Planning Commission conducted a public hearing, considered public input, discussed the Housing Element, and recommended [identify recommendation]approval to the Board of Supervisors.
+Prior to adoption of the 6th Cycle Housing Element, the Planning Commission held a noticed public hearing on June 21, 2023.
+Notice of the public hearing was published in the Sacramento Valley Mirror, posted at the Planning and Community Development Services Agency and at the Board of Supervisors Chambers, posted on the County's website, and sent to the housing stakeholder organizations identified above.
+The Planning Commission conducted a public hearing, provided an opportunity for public input, no comments were made regarding the Housing Element, discussed the Housing Element, and recommended approval to the Board of Supervisors.